Cevat Çobanlı: Republic Period

-He was elected to the parliament in 1923 from Elazığ while he was still part of the military.
-He represented Turkey during the 1925 international negotiations regarding Mosul.
-He eventually retired from military in 1934 due to age limit.
+On November 17, 1924, he was asked to choose between high-ranking officers who were both serving in the army and in the Parliament.
+He resigned from his parliamentary seat on December 25, 1924, and was appointed to the Military Council on the same day.
+He was sent as a representative to the League of Nations during the Egyptian Question and the Iraqi Border Question.
+In 1932, he was sent as a delegate to the Geneva Arms Limitation Conference.
+On September 14, 1935, while serving as a member of the Military Council with the rank of General, he retired due to age limit.

 Later life

 After his retirement, he lived in his mansion at Göztepe.
 He died on March 13, 1938.
 He was laid to rest in Sahrayı Cedit Cemetery.
 In 1988, he was moved to the Ankara State Cemetery.

 Author Cevat Şakir Kabaağaçlı and the painters Aliye Berger and Fahrelnissa Zeid were his nephew and nieces.